foundrytom/OpenAssetIO-gRPC/README.md

 - The `openassetio-grpc-server` binary that instantiates managers to service the bridged API requests.
 - The `openassetio-grpc-test` high-level integration test suite.
+- The `openassetio-grpc-perftest` benchmark test that compares direct and gRPC bridged python manager interactions.

 ### Building